opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 ## Register Submenus Under Existing Menu Items

-We have registered the `terminal` menu item as the first item in the menubar, but it doesn't have submenu yet, and will not respond when clicked.
+We register the `terminal` menu item as the first item in the menubar, but it doesn't have a submenu, and will not respond when clicked it.
 We need to register a set of submenu for it.
-Call `registerMenuItem` of `registry` to register a single menu item, or you can use the `registerMenuItems` method to register multiple submenu items in bulk.The menu needs to perform some action after click.
-In this case we want to split the terminal after click: we need to bind a `Command` for it. `Command` can also be [customized](./custom-command)by implementing `CommandContribution`, where we use the built-in `terminal.split` command.
+Call `registerMenuItem` of `registry` to register a single menu item, or you can use the `registerMenuItems` method to register multiple submenu items in bulk.
+The menu needs to perform some action after click.
+In this case we want to split the terminal after click.
+We need to bind a `Command` for it. `Command` can also be [customized](./custom-command) by implementing `CommandContribution`, where we use the built-in `terminal.split` command.

-> Note that the label of registered menubar items will not take effect by default if the bound Command is also registered with specified `label` property when registration
+> Note that by default the label of registered menubar items will not take effect, if the bound Command also specifies `label` property during registration.

 ```typescript
 registerMenus(registry: IMenuRegistry) {